-Warm, lightweight, and with the ability to be worn on many different occasions, the Columbia Steens Mountain is incredibly versatile.
-It's warm enough to be worn on its own in cool weather and thin enough to be easily layerable; this classic-fitting jacket can fill many roles.
+Warm, lightweight, and suitable for many types of occasions, the Columbia Steens Mountain Full Zip 2.0 is incredibly versatile.
+This classic-fitting jacket can fill many roles.
+It's warm enough to be worn on its own in cool weather and thin enough to be easily layered.
 Incredibly soft on the inside and out, it's stretchy and didn't limit our tester's range of motion.

 While not uncomfortable by any means, the inner fleece isn't as soft as many of the other options, and the more tailored fit made the shoulders a little restrictive for serious overhead activity.
 This jacket is a perfect choice for those who need a fleece that looks good enough to wear to work but performs well enough to hit the trails.

 While the material is warm and soft, the cut of the jacket felt incredibly awkward.
-The arms felt like they were attached too low, and the way the front zipper was sewn in made the whole jacket feels incredibly stiff, and it did not move as a cohesive piece.
+The arms felt like they were attached too low, and the way the front zipper was sewn in made the whole jacket feel incredibly stiff, and it did not move as a cohesive piece.
 The stiffness of the front made it feel even stranger when layered over.
 Given the higher price tag and the strange fit, we couldn't recommend this jacket over any of the other fleeces we reviewed.